cortext/GeoNames/README.md

 Pay attention, allcountries table:
 * store more than 2.5 go of information (with indexes)
 * all feature classes are in it (for some uses, it can add a lot of false positives)
-* you will have warnings for the **elevation** column due to missing values.
-As we are using default NOT NULL, the column elevation will receive '0' instead of having a missing value.
+* you will have warnings for the `**elevation**` column due to missing values.
+As we are using default `NOT NULL`, the column elevation will receive '0' instead of having a missing value.
 You may want to change this behaviour.
 * we are using CHARSET=utf8 COLLATE utf8_unicode_ci.
 You may consider using utf8mb4 (especially for alternateNames table or alternatenames columns).
 * The data engine used here is MYISAM.
 Change this according to your Data management system.
 ## Added variables
-The SQL scripts will add one column (and an index) to the raw GeoNames data model: fclasscode, to make you able to directly link the three cities tables and the allcountries table with the fclasscode table, without having to concatenat fclass and fclass.
+The SQL scripts will add one column (and an index) to the raw GeoNames data model: `fclasscode`, to make you able to directly link the three cities tables and the allcountries table with the `fclasscode` table, without having to concatenat `fclass` and `fclass`.
 In other words to find easily feature classes labels for these tables.

 In the `allcountries` table with all GeoNames Id, some feature codes are missing (in the featurecodes classification) or are not enough detailed (information is available only at the class level).
 ```sql